exactly-once/Home/content/posts/distributed-business-processes.md

 >we want an endpoint to produce observable side-effects equivalent to some execution in which each logical message gets processed exactly-once.
 Equivalent meaning that it’s indistinguishable from the perspective of any other endpoint.

-Now we can see that this definition is not enough to guarantee correct distributed business process execution.
-In addition to the above, we also need causal order and reliable delivery.
+Now we can see that this definition is not enough to guarantee robust and non-confusing distributed business process execution.
+We need causal order and reliable delivery in addition to the above.
 That translates an additional clause:

->if the side effects include sending out messages, the messages should not be dispatched before other side effects are persisted.
-Dispatched messages should be stored durably.
+>if message processing includes state changes and sending out messages, the state changes should be visible to the outside observer before messages get sent.

 ## Idempotence is not enough

 It is a common misconception that idempotence, as a property of a persistence code, is all that is required to build distributed systems.
 Well, not when distributed business processes are considered.
-Let's assume that the state change application is idempotent.
+Let's assume that the operation that applies a state change is idempotent.
 That means it can be applied multiple times and the side effects (in this case the state of the data) is exactly the same as if it was applied only once.

 We will now use that idempotent state change operation in our message handler.
 The handler is receiving messages and sending out messages to trigger the follow-up state change.

-We receive a message and invoke the idempotent state change operation.
-Now we should send out a messages that informs about the state change.
+The handler receives a message and invokes the idempotent state change operation.
+Now we should send out a message that informs about the state change.
 But what state change?
 We don't know if any state change occurred as part of this execution.
 All we know is the current state is exactly as if the change occurred exactly once.
 The only message we can send would carry the current state.
 Such a message is useless as far as distributed business processes are concerned because it cannot trigger any follow-up changes.
 The distributed business process cannot continue.

 ## The input-core-output model